 ESSAYS, REPORTS, AND COMMENTARY

-I write extensively on topics related to conflict, violence, and military organizations in the Middle East and North Africa.
+I write extensively on topics related to conflict, violence, gender, and military organizations in the Middle East and North Africa.
 My broader intellectual engagement addresses issues related to the ethical, methodological, and security challenges of research in fragile and violence-affected spaces in addition to the politics of knowledge creation.
-I have authored essays for PS: Political Science and Politics, Qualitative and Multi-Method Research, Political Violence @ a Glance, the Middle East Report, the London School of Economics' Middle East Center Blog, and the Washington Post’s Monkey Cage.
-You can find links to these publications below.
+I have authored essays for Foreign Policy, Qualitative and Multi-Method Research, Political Violence @ a Glance, the Middle East Report, the London School of Economics' Middle East Center Blog, and the Washington Post’s Monkey Cage.
+I occasionally provide media commentary on issues such as women’s recruitment into and participation in ISIS, refugees and displaced persons, the politics of humanitarian aid, and the Syrian Civil War.

 CONFLICT AND THE MIDDLE EAST